skykingisepic/epic-node-StartOS/README.md

 ./install-sdk.sh
 sudo embassy-sdk init
 ```
-Now you are ready to build the `hello-world` package!
+Now you are ready to build the `epic-node` package!

 ## Cloning